IgnacioBayon/AdversarialAttacks/README.md

 # AdversarialAttacks

+## Download Data and Models:
+Download the data and the trained models from the following link: https://drive.google.com/file/d/1Vjo-OBFpRGPaKk9KtlTgoIKEPWvuW18i/view?usp=drive_link

 ## How to train:

 The train and evaluation scripts of either model (Sentiment Analysis RNN and News Classification RNN) can be found in their respective packages (src.sentimentAnalysis, src.newsClassification).